Introduction

 What is a Product Status?

-A Product Status is a custom label/tag for products:
+A Product Status (IProductStatusEntity) is a custom label/tag for products:

-- Status Marker - Unique identifier for filtering
+identifier) - Unique identifier used for filtering - Default flag (

 Product Status Workflow